spack/spack/lib/spack/docs/getting_started.rst

 .. code-block:: console

-   ==> Trying to clone git repository:
+   ==> Trying to clone Git repository:
      https://github.com/JuliaLang/julia.git
      on branch master
    Cloning into 'julia'...
    fatal: unable to access 'https://github.com/JuliaLang/julia.git/':
        SSL certificate problem: unable to get local issuer certificate

-This problem is related to OpenSSL, and in some cases might be solved by installing a new version of ``git`` and ``openssl``:
+This problem is related to OpenSSL and in some cases might be solved by installing a new version of ``git`` and ``openssl``:

 #.
 Run ``spack install git``
 #.
 Add the output of ``spack module loads git`` to your ``.bashrc``.

-If this doesn't work, it is also possible to disable checking of SSL certificates by using:
+If this doesn't work, disable checking of SSL certificates by using:

 .. code-block:: console